mmistakes/minimal-mistakes/_posts/2023-10-19-from-nio-to-fs2-for-udp.md

 ---
-title: "From NIO to Fs2 for UDP"
+title: "A guide to UDP in Scala with Fs2"
 date: 2023-10-19
 header:
   image: "/images/blog cover.jpg"